Escape crew capsule: Design and development

-December 8,1964 a B-58 navigator, Manuel "Rocky" Cervantes, ejected in his escape capsule, which landed 548 ft (167 m) from the bomber; he did not survive.
+On December 8, 1964 at Bunker Hill AFB, a B-58 navigator, Manuel "Rocky" Cervantes, ejected in his escape capsule after his aircraft was blown off an icy runway by another jet in front of him, the plane catching fire in the resulting crash, burning and damaging five nuclear warheads. the other two crew members on the plane safely abandoned the aircraft with only minor injuries.
+The capsule landed 548 ft (167 m) from the bomber, he did not survive.

 In the 1960s and 1970s, the F-111 and B-1A introduced the method of jettisoning the entire cockpit as a means of crew escape.
 The crew remains strapped in the cabin, unencumbered by a parachute harness, while 27,000 lbf (120 kN) of thrust from rockets accelerates the module away from the rest of the aircraft.
 A single, large parachute retards the descent of the capsule.
 On landing, an airbag system cushions the impact.
 In the event of a water landing the airbag acts as a flotation device.
 Additional airbags could be activated to right the capsule in the event of a water landing (similar to the Apollo Command Module), or an additional airbag could be selected for auxiliary flotation.
 With a movement of a pin at the base of the pilot's control stick, a bilge pump could be activated and extra air pumped into the airbags.
 For the F-111 escape capsule, following a successful landing on land or water, it could serve as a survival shelter for the crew until a rescue could be mounted.

 Three of the four B-1A prototypes featured a single crew escape capsule for the crew members.
 For the fourth prototype and for the B-1B, this was changed to use conventional ejection seats.
 One source gives the reason "due to concerns about servicing the pyrotechnical components of the system," while another says this was done "to save cost and weight."
 On August 29, 1984, B-1A prototype #2 crashed and the capsule was ejected at low altitude.
 The parachute deployed improperly and one of the three crew died.